 For example, if it is most important to look and feel natural, then choose silicone.
 If you instead most want lower cost, shorter scar, a lower rate of capsular contracture, and no need for MRI, then choose saline.

 In general, thin women with a modest amount of breast tissue tend to select silicone gel implants, as the cosmetic advantages are substantial and easily offset the known disadvantages for many women.
 Heavier women and those with a more generous amount of breast tissue will enjoy less of an aesthetic advantage with silicone, as both silicone and saline tend to feel soft and natural in women with more breast tissue.

 If a large implant is selected, silicone offers the advantage of a lower rate of downward displacement because it has less weight.

-Women with an intermediate amount of breast tissue will find themselves caught in the middle of this decision.
-For these women, Dr. Morales recommends they decide which is most important: optimal cosmetic result (silicone) or lower rate of capsular contracture, lower cost, shorter scar, and no need for MRI (saline).
+Women with an intermediate amount of breast tissue may find themselves caught in the middle of this decision.
+For these women, Dr. Morales recommends they decide which is most important: optimal cosmetic result (silicone) or a lower rate of capsular contracture, lower cost, shorter scar, and no need for MRI (saline).
 Once they make this decision, the choice is clear.